mcltn/invoiceAnalysisV2/README.md

    - ***PaaS_Metric_Summary*** is a pivot table showing the month to date usage and cost for each metric for each service instance and plan.

-## Running IBM Cloud Classic Infrastructure Invoice Analysis Report as a Code Engine Job (CloudAPIKey required)
+## Running Invoice Analysis Report as a Code Engine Job.
+Requirements
+* Creation of an Object Storage Bucket to store the script output in at execution time.
+* Creation of an IBM Cloud Object Storage Service API Key with read/write access to bucket above
+* Creation of an IBM Cloud API Key with Billing Service (View access))

-### Setting up IBM Code Engine and building container to run report
+### Setting up IBM Code Engine to run report from IBM Cloud Portal
+1. Open IBM Cloud Code Engine Console from IBM Cloud Portal (left Navigation)
-1. Create project, build job and job.
+2. Create project, build job and job.
-   - Open the Code Engine console.
    - Select Start creating from Start from source code.
    - Select Job
    - Enter a name for the job such as invoiceanalysis.
 Use a name for your job that is unique within the project.